erictt/computer-science-learning/source/_posts/cs6210/lesson-07b.md

 Software DSM is a way to implement the illusion of a global shared memory in a computational cluster where each node has its own private physical memory.
 The software has to implement the consistency model to the programmer as there is no physically shared memory.
 In a tightly coupled multiprocessor, coherence is maintained at individual memory access level by the hardware.
 However, in a cluster, this **fine-grain** of maintaining coherence at individual memory access level leads to too much **overhead**.

-To implement software DSM, the granularity of coherence maintenance is at the level of a page.
+To implement software DSM, **the granularity of coherence maintenance is at the level of a page**.
 The global virtual memory abstraction is provided to the application program running on the cluster, which views the entire cluster as a globally shared virtual memory.
 Under the cover, the DSM software partition the global address space into chunks that are managed individually on the nodes of the different processors of the cluster.

-The DSM software maintains coherence by having distributed ownership for the different virtual pages that constitute this global virtual address space.
+The DSM software maintains coherence by having **distributed ownership for the different virtual pages** that constitute this global virtual address space.
 The ownership responsibility is split into individual processors, which are responsible for keeping complete coherence information for that particular page and taking the coherence actions commensurate with that page.

 The DSM software implements the global virtual memory abstraction and knows exactly who to contact as the owner of the page to get the current copy of the page.
 When there is a page fault, the DSM software communicates with the operating system to handle it, contacts the owner of the page, and asks for the current copy of the page.
 The owner sends the page to the node that is requesting it, and the page is put into the physical memory, and the VM manager updates the page table for the thread to resume its execution.